 Install NVM on Ubuntu

-This guide assumes that you are using Ubuntu 22.04.
+We’re hoping now you’re using Ubuntu 22.04T.
 Before you begin, you should have non-root user account with local package index first by typing:

 Option 1